Inside LA - The Los Angeles Lowdown

 2. SUNSET TOWER

-Located on the ground floor of the Tower Hotel, an Art Deco masterpiece, is a bar that was at one point Bugsy Siegel’s Hollywood apartment.
-John Wayne once brought a cow up to his room, telling his guests that if they wanted milk for their coffee they would have to get it from the source, and Howard Hughes kept the penthouse suite as a home for his mistresses.
+Located on the ground floor of the Sunset Tower Hotel, an Art Deco masterpiece, is a bar that was at one point Bugsy Siegel’s Hollywood apartment.
+John Wayne once brought a cow up to his room, telling his guests that if they wanted milk for their coffee they would have to get it from the source, and Howard Hughes used the penthouse suite as a meeting-place to see his mistresses.
 In fact it was said at the time that the Sunset Tower was “notorious for having the best-kept call girls in Hollywood”.
 Allegedly.

 3. COMEDY STORE